Uribouz/badminton-matching-app/README.md

 ## Doing

+21. Add API servers to be able to use this website multiple device at the same time while sharing data usage
+    - Refactor it to be in its own Module, for readable and maintainability

 ## Bugs:

 ## Backlogs:

-19. Added MMR ranking players win/lose
-20. Refactor it to be in its own Module, for readable and maintainability

-21. Add API servers to be able to use this website multiple device at the same time while sharing data usage

-22. Add shuffle logic when selecting players to play: see player's match history and prepare a match with previously player's played matched in mind.
+21. Add shuffle logic when selecting players to play: see player's match history and prepare a match with previously player's played matched in mind.

+22. Added MMR ranking players win/lose

 23. Have a calculator, that can calculate how much player needed to play the calculation logic begin with